-HomeFront Kids provides fifteen daily resources per topic – one article or video for the parent(s) from our corresponding Homefront Unit, and a story, video, or activity for your children.
-Together view the family resource then hold a great discussion.
-Use the given question or proceed as you feel guided.
+HomeFront Kids provides fifteen daily resources per topic – one article or video for the parent(s) from our corresponding Homefront Unit, and a story, video, or activity for your family.
+Together, do the family resources, then hold a great discussion.
+Use the given questions or come up with a discussion of your own.

 Want to make it even easier?
 Download and print the unit’s .pdf, put it on the fridge, or in your car, and use the given QR codes for each day’s learning experience.

 Make HomeFront a family experience with HomeFront Kids

 Connect with us.

 We want to hear from you: your thoughts, questions, any input.
 We are excited to have you engaged with HomeFront Project!

 I’ve known for a long time I needed to speak up.
 I feel much more confident explaining my position, now.